apache/spark/docs/sql-ref-syntax-aux-describe-function.md

 ### Description

 Return the metadata such as qualified function name, implementing class and usage of an existing function.
-Input parameter function name may be optionally qualified.
+Input parameter `function_name` may be optionally qualified.
 If the function is not qualified then the function is resolved from the current database.
-If EXTENDED option is specified then additionally extended usage information including usage examples are returned.
+If the `EXTENDED` option is specified then additionally extended usage information including usage examples are returned.

 ### Syntax